 - Responsible to ensure all advocacy services and programs meet high standards of excellence, quality, and safety.
 Monitor changes in current federal and state regulations, as well as professional standards, and drive implementation throughout the organization.

 - Spearhead the development of program enhancements to remain responsive to the needs of those served, support funder interests and priorities, and reflect service trends.
 Adapt services or programs to the changing environment as appropriate.

 - Align staff resources, operational systems, processes, and procedures to meet the goals of The Arc efficiently and effectively and in accordance with any regulations and expectations.

-- Develop budgets for service or program, and is accountable for responsible fiduciary implementation of those budgets.
+- Develop budgets for service or program, and be accountable for responsible fiduciary implementation of those budgets.

 - Seek and obtain diverse funding to support current programs, expand services, programs, and advocacy supports.
 Provide timely reports on funded programs and activities.